polyaxon/polyaxon/site/docs/intro/builds/building-containers-custom-context.md

 ## Local repo

-In this order to trigger 2 builds based on on `Dockerfile.1` and `Dockerfile.2` and only consider the paths under context:
+In order to trigger 2 builds based on on `Dockerfile.1` and `Dockerfile.2` and only consider the paths under context:

  * Operation 1: